-it must be associated with a target and the value of the target is written;
+it is associated with a target and the value of the target is written;

-when read back the target must have the shape of the target that was written.
+when read back the target is assumed to have the shape of the target that was written.

+If the variable is allocatable, for defined behaviour:

+it has been allocated; and,

-If the variable is allocatable, it must be allocated; when read back it must be allocated and have the shape of the variable that was written.
+when read back it is allocated and has the shape of the variable that was written.

-The variable is not permitted to be of a type with an ultimate component that is allocable or a pointer, unless a user-defined derived type I/O procedure has been provided.
+The variable is not permitted to be of a type with an ultimate component that is allocatable or a pointer, unless a user-defined derived type I/O procedure has been provided.

-If these prerequisites are not satisfied, program behaviour is undefined.
-In particular, if the file is read within a program execution other than the one in which it was written, there is a danger that incorrect values will be obtained or that the reading program runs out of data prematurely.
+If the prerequisites of the previous paragraphs are not satisfied, program behaviour is undefined.
+In particular, if the file is read within a program execution other than the one in which it was written, there is a danger of incorrect values being read or that the reading program runs out of data prematurely.